 - Rebill the claim as outpatient/observation if necessary.

-13. How will a hospital be notified when an emergent inpatient admission up to 5 inpatient days does or does not meet inpatient level of payment criteria?
+11. How will hospitals be notified whether an emergent inpatient admission up to 5 days meets inpatient payment criteria?

-The payment determination will be displayed within the Authorization Search transaction in the Practice Management (PM) application of the Provider Engagement, Analytics & Reporting (PEAR) portal.
-Explanations of payment at the observation rate will also include messaging.
+The payment determination will be available through the Authorization Search transaction in the Practice Management (PM) application of the Provider Engagement, Analytics & Reporting (PEAR) portal.
+When payment is applied at the observation rate, an explanation message will also be provided.

-14. Can hospitals request a discussion with an IBX Medical Director?
+12. Can hospitals still request a discussion with an IBX Medical Director?

 We encourage hospitals to wait until all clinical information has been submitted.
 Receiving that information after discharge allows IBX to conduct a more complete and accurate review.
 This approach helps ensure payment determinations are based on all relevant information.